adarlan/k8slab/README.md

 John Dev is a namespace-level user responsible for developing applications, authorized to manage application resources in the `development` namespace.

-To facilitate your interaction with the cluster, we will set up John Dev credentials in your `kubectl` configuration.

-To use his credentials,
-simply run `kubectl config use-context johndev` before your `kubectl` commands or add the `--context johndev` option to each `kubectl` command.

 ```bash
 # Generate private key
 openssl genrsa -out johndev.key 2048